jhanley634/dojo-blackboard/docs/secrets.md

 make install
 ```
 That will create a venv virtual environment in your home directory,
-and pip install the project's dependencies.
+and will pip install the project's dependencies.
+The top-level ReadMe offers additional details.